netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-ns-operator.md

 ## Deploy NetScaler Ingress Controller using NetScaler Operator

-Using the NetScaler operator you can deploy the NetScaler ingress controller (NIC) as standalone pod in the OpenShift cluster.
-The NIC configures the NetScaler VPX or MPX which is deployed outside the OpenShift cluster and acts as an ingress for the applications running in the OpenShift cluster.
+Using the NetScaler operator you can deploy the NetScaler ingress controller as standalone pod in the OpenShift cluster.
+The NetScaler ingress controller configures the NetScaler VPX or MPX which is deployed outside the OpenShift cluster and acts as an ingress for the applications running in the OpenShift cluster.
 The following diagram explains the topology:

 ![Topology](../media/vpx_topology.png)